 - Safeguard and promote the best interests of the area.

-including, planning applications, local plans, decentralisation and community planning.
+wide range of issues including planning applications, local plans, decentralisation, and community planning.

 Broxburn Community Council exists to represent all people in the area without prejudice and therefore: